Image

 • Making it difficult to find housing or obtain loans.

-• Damage your reputation in your Scott County, MO community.
+• A tarnished reputation in your Scott County, MO personal and professional circles.

 In Missouri, the severity of drug crimes is tied to the state’s classification of controlled substances, as defined under Missouri Revised Statute § 195.017.
 These schedules, organized by the Missouri Department of Health and Senior Services, outline potential penalties based on the drug’s category: